-Commentary: The Malagasy forms without initial p- agree with Sulawesi and not with other parts of Austronesian.
+Commentary: The history of the banana on Madagascar is complex and Beaujard (2017: 52 ff.) devotes a lengthy section to it.
+The dominant term today is akondro, undoubtedly of Bantu origin.
+However, an additional set, originally derived from PAN punti presumably reflect the triploid bananas brought by the original migrants.
+The Malagasy forms without initial p- agree with Sulawesi and not with other parts of Austronesian.
 Blust (ACD) says; 'The Malagasy, Buginese and Makasarese forms agree in indicating a variant unti, but until further evidence is forthcoming these will be taken as convergent irregularities'.
 Since there is so much other evidence linking Sulawesi and Malagasy, this is unlikely to be a coincidence.